3 Home Cinema Design Trends that Will Inspire You

 Your home cinema design should be a part of your plans for a room — not an afterthought.
 We’ve seen plenty of cases where an interior designer’s hard work is ruined by a poorly placed television and a thick bundle of cables.
 It doesn’t have to be that way.

-You can hide all your black boxes by installing them in a rack, such as the ones sold by Middle Atlantic.
-The rack can be disguised by other decorations.
-We like using plants as they look great and can be moved out of the way easily if you want to update your rack.
+You can hide all your black boxes by installing them in a cupboard or a rack, such as the ones sold by Middle Atlantic.
+The rack can be hidden away neatly in joinery and can be easily rolled out to work on when needed.

-We hid all the black boxes and cables for this smart home installation in Hyde Park.
-As well as the Middle Atlantic rack mention, we set up a series of Bowers and Wilkins speakers, Rotel amplifiers and a cheeky subwoofer for good measure.
+For this smart home installation in Hyde Park we hid all of the back boxes and cables away.
+As well as the Middle Atlantic rack mentioned, we set up a series of Bowers and Wilkins speakers, Rotel amplifiers and a concealed subwoofer for good measure.

 3. Use acoustically-transparent fabric for your home cinema design

 We used this technique for our home cinema installation in Kensington.
-We built a complete home cinema with a hidden JVC projector and a fixed Vutec screen.
-We were able to hide a set of speakers behind the screen using acoustically transparent fabric.
+Here we built a complete home cinema with a hidden JVC projector and a fixed Vutec screen.
+We hid a set of speakers behind the screen using acoustically transparent fabric.

 Want to learn more about home cinema installation?
 Contact MDfx to ask a home cinema installation expert a question!
 Or give us a call on 01895 262 600 to arrange a free consultation.